Frequently asked questions

 How soon should I ask the registration of the ECTS to WebOodi?

 As soon as you receive the registration instructions.
 The registration closes after certain period of time.

 Can I get the ECTS registered in my home university if I do not study in Finland?

 It is possible and it has been done.
 Sometimes extra paper work is needed.
 It really depends on the University in question.
 We suggest discussing with your local study counselor beforehand.

 Can I get an extension to the deadlines or can I get some extra work to make up the lack of doing the tasks on time?

 This pops up regularly and the answer is no. No extensions, No extra work.

 Is it possible for me to catch up if I join the course after it begins or miss part of it?

 Yes.
 The course consists of different modules, and they can be taken independently.
 So if you miss one module or don’t finish it for some reason, you can still take the others.
-But do remember that If you study at University of Helsinki CS department and need the TKT20009 or CSM13204 course you need to complete the modules within a year otherwise the modules are not accepted as parts of that course (but you still get to keep the ECTS).
+But do remember that If you study at University of Helsinki CS department and need the TKT20009 or CSM13204 course you need to complete the modules within a year, otherwise the modules are not accepted automatically.

 Is there going to be a CTF again?